pingcap/blog/2017-07-24-tidbbestpractice.md

 Simply put, TiDB can be used in the following scenarios:

 + The amount of data is too large for a standalone database
-+ Don’t want to use the sharding solutions
++ Don't want to use the sharding solutions
 + The access mode has no obvious hotspot
 + Transactions, strong consistency, and disaster recovery